-To facilitate and promote careers in nursing research, the CFN, in collaboration with the American Nurses Association – New York (ANA-NY), support a Research Fellow for a three year term.
+To facilitate and promote careers in nursing research, the Center for Nursing, in collaboration with the American Nurses Association – New York (ANA-NY), supports a Research Fellow for a three-year term.
 During this term, the Fellow completes an individualized research project under the mentorship of a Steering Committee member.

 History of the Veronica M. Driscoll Center for Nursing